-Arrangements for preparing /submitting cash flow statements
+A. Arrangements for preparing /submitting cash flow statements

-- The Principal Accountant oversees the Insurance and Accounting Technician who prepares the monthly cash flow statement and the daily cash flow statement.
-Information from both statements is then used to plan investments.
-The forecasts should be maintained for a minimum of six months ahead. - The Principal Accountant also prepares a long-term cash flow forecast covering the current financial year and the next two financial years. - The cash flow forecasts and statements are held at operational level. - The accuracy and effectiveness of the Council's cash flows are dependent on the accuracy of estimating expenditure, income and their corresponding time periods.
+- The Case Services Officer (JP) prepares the monthly cash flow statement and the daily cash flow statement in liaison with the Finance Specialist.
+Information from both statements is then used to plan investments and borrowing.
+The forecasts should be maintained for a minimum of six months ahead. - The Finance Specialist also prepares a long-term cash flow forecast covering the current financial year and the next two financial years. - The cash flow forecasts and statements are held at operational level.

+• The accuracy and effectiveness of the Council's cash flows are dependent on the accuracy of estimating expenditure, income and their corresponding time periods.

-Content and frequency of cash flow projections
+B. Content and frequency of cash flow projections

-- The detailed annual cash flow model includes the following: - revenue income and expenditure based on the budget. - > profiled capital income and expenditure as per the capital programme
+- The detailed annual cash flow model includes the following: - revenue income and expenditure based on the budget as updated for known material variances. - profiled capital income and expenditure as per the capital programme - profiled collection fund tax revenues and distribution schedules

-Monitoring, frequency of cash flow updates
+C. Monitoring, frequency of cash flow updates

-- The annual cash flow statement is updated monthly with the actual cash inflows and outflows after taking account of any revisions including those relating to grant income and capital expenditure and will be reconciled with:

-- net RSG and NNDR payments as notified;

-- precept payments

-- actual salaries and other employee costs paid from account bank statements;

-- > actual payments to Inland Revenue from general account bank statements;

-- actual council tax received

-- actual rent allowances paid

-- actual housing benefit;

-- actual capital programme expenditure and receipts.
+- The annual cash flow statement is updated monthly with the actual cash inflows and outflows after taking account of any revisions including those relating to grant income and capital expenditure and will be reconciled with: - net funding through Government Grants and business rates receipts and payments as notified: - precept payments - actual salaries and other employee costs paid from account bank statements; - actual payments to Inland Revenue from general account bank statements; - actual council tax received - actual rent allowances paid - actual housing benefit payments and subsidy income; - actual capital programme expenditure and receipts.

-Bank statements procedures
+D. Bank statements procedures